About Islon Woolf MD

 3

 A test or treatment appropriate for one patient may not be appropriate for another.
-To ensure the best medical decisions, we need to take into account your individual values, preferences, and circumstances.
-It is a collaborative process.
+To ensure the best medical decisions, you and I must collaborate and consider your individual values, preferences, and circumstances.

 Addressing bias